corybrunson/econpanel/README.md

 This is an R package for updating and formatting survey data from the [Initiative on Global Markets Economic Experts Panel] [igm], collected and maintained by the Booth School of Business at the University of Chicago; and from the [Centre for Macroeconomics] [cfm].

-I will update the dataset included with the package as frequently as possible (as new survey responses are posted).
+I will update the dataset semesterly (but feel free to poke me if i seem to have forgotten!).
 The code used to scrape the website is not exported (i.e. it is not visible by executing the function name in an R session) as a way of discouraging unnecessary scraping.

 [igm]: http://www.igmchicago.org/igm-economic-experts-panel
 [cfm]: http://cfmsurvey.org/